 In general, Table 3 shows that models with more parameters tend to have higher loglikelihood values, but they are then penalised for over-parametrization in the BIC calculation.
-For females and males, Model m6 (the CAE model with common α_x) turns out to be the preferred model in the sense that it has the lowest BIC value, and therefore, seems to strike a good balance between goodness of fit and number of parameters.
-Model m8, which imposes a specific form on the parameters β^1 and β^2 , is the second-best model in our collection.
+For females and males, Model m6 (the CAE model with common α_x) turns out to be the preferred model in the sense that it has one of the lowest BIC values, and therefore, seems to strike a good balance between goodness of fit and number of parameters.
+Model m8, which imposes a specific form on the parameters β^1 and β^2 , is the second-best model in our collection for the male population, and one of the best models for the female population.
 The feature that both models share, is that the baseline age factor α is common to all groups.
+We note that model m10 has a better BIC value than m8 when fitted to the female population.
+However, we argue that m8 is the preferable model as m10 does not fulfil some of our qualitative criteria mentioned in section 3.4.
+Since model m10 has common age effects κ^2 , changes in the slope of the group curves are all perfectly correlated.
+In contrast, our empirical results show that crude death rates in different groups have clearly different slopes over age with additional variation through time.
+Model m10 is therefore a good example of a model that fits the data well, but which we still reject on the grounds of its qualitative features.
+It is included in our analysis only to illustrate the sometimes contradicting conclusions drawn from qualitative and quantitative comparisons of models.
+For the reasons mentioned here, model m10 is not considered any further in our study.

 Considering the results in Table 3 for some of the other models, we notice that switching from group-specific α{xi} in model m5 to common α_x (m6) does not deteriorate the log-likelihood too much, and as there are less parameters after the change, the BIC is improved significantly from m5 to m6.
-A similar effect is observed when comparing models m7 and m8.
+A similar effect is observed when comparing models m7 and m8, although the improvement in BIC for the female population is not as significant as the improvement obtained from simplifying m5 to m6.

 This indicates that the different socio-economic groups have a very similar basic age structure.